GSA/cio.gov-redo/_posts/2016-06-03-category-management-priciples.md

 ---
-layout: blog
+layout: post
-title: 'Applying Category Management Principles to Software Management Practices'
+title: Applying Category Management Principles to Software Management Practices
-description:
+excerpt: This blog entry by Tony Scott and Anne Rung was originally published on June 2nd, 2016 on the White House blog.
+Today, the Office of Management and Budget (OMB) issued the second in a series of information technology (IT) policies to make the acquisition and management of common IT goods and services more efficient and save taxpayer dollars.
-date: 2016-06-03
+date: June 3, 2016
 display-date: 03 June 2016
-author: Tony Scott & Anne Rung
+author: Tony Scott and Anne Rung
 tags: category-management 2016

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 _This [blog](https://www.whitehouse.gov/blog/2016/06/02/applying-category-management-principles-software-management-practices) entry by Tony Scott and Anne Rung was originally published on June 2nd, 2016 on the White House blog._